albertominetti/router-adv-blocker/README.md

 ## How to install
 1) Move both files on your router using scp or by copy&paste
-2) include a run of `avs_dns_blocker.sh` in the startup of the router, [here](https://wiki.dd-wrt.com/wiki/index.php/Startup_Scripts) you can find the setup for ddwrt
+2) include a run of `avs_dns_blocker.sh` in the startup of the router, [here](https://wiki.dd-wrt.com/wiki/index.php/Startup_Scripts) you can find the setup for DD-WRT
 3) (optional) include a run of `adv_adv_blocker.sh` in the cron jobs to weekly update the adv hosts

 ## Compatibility
 The script uses a low footprint on memory and space usage to run on low performance systems.
-It also uses a subset of shell commands that should be compatible with several embedded systems.
-Tested on DD-WRT [DD-WRT](https://dd-wrt.com/) v3.0 July-2015
+It also uses a subset of shell commands that should be compatible with several embedded and old linux routers.
+Tested on [DD-WRT](https://dd-wrt.com/) v3.0 July-2015

 ## Montioring
 * You can find the logs usilg the command  `tail -f /tmp/var/log/messages`